solliancenet/cloud-core-2020/data-ai/day-4/challenge/team-challenge-iot-smart-city.md

 In this exercise, you will define metadata for new device types that will be provisioned, and whose telemetry will be simulated by the solution.
 Each new device type will have a state script to generate telemetry that changes the device's state, such as speed, location, voltage, or other data that relates to the device.
 In addition, you will define cloud-to-device messages and actions for the new device types.
 Then, you will create and run a new simulation locally, using a Visual Studio solution.
 Finally, you will create new alerts and filters through the Remote Monitoring web app interface.

+> If you are using a hosted lab environment, the files can be found here: `C:\MCW-IoT-and-the-Smart-City-master\Hands-on lab\Lab-files`.

 We have created the following files for you, located within the device-simulation project (Lab-files/DeviceSimulation/Services/data/devicemodels):

 - Device models: